wp-plugins/paid-memberships-pro/readme.txt

 1. Follow the instructions here to setup your memberships: http://www.paidmembershipspro.com/support/initial-plugin-setup/

 == Changelog ==
+= 1.1.7 =
+* Fixed bugs with http to https redirects and visa versa.
+* Fixed redirect bugs for sites installed in a subdomain.

 = 1.1.6 =
 * Fixed MySQL bug showing up on some users add membership level page.